How to Find Free RV Parking for Your RV

 One last question: Why should an RVer go out of their way to find free overnight parking?

-Well, there is the obvious answer of money savings.
+Well, there is the obvious answer that it saves money.
 This is a huge factor for many campers.
 After all, when you camp often, those campground fees can really add up.
+If you fall into this group, you will also want to learn how to find free water and dump stations.
 That said, money is far from the only reason to seek out free campsites.

 Another awesome reason some people choose to avoid the typical RV campgrounds and instead seek out free camping is, well, freedom.
-You see, most free camping is first-come, first-served, and many spots don’t have check-in or check-out times.
+Most free camping is first-come, first-served, and many spots don’t have check-in or check-out times.
 This means you have complete freedom from reservations and can come and go as you please.

 The third most common reason one might choose to find free camping is for the amazing locations that free camping often offers.
 Obviously, we aren’t referring to the truck stops and Walmart parking lots here.
 However, places like the BLM land and national forests that offer free camping opportunities can be absolutely stunning.
 On top of that, this type of camping—often referred to as boondocking—is typically very secluded.
 This means no annoying neighbors and plenty of space to spread out.